Cartoon Network Studios: 2000s

-In 2002, the studio produced two television pilots for Adult Swim, Welcome to Eltingville and The Groovenians, none of which were picked as a full series.
-Also, the studio released this year its only theatrical film to date: The Powerpuff Girls Movie, based on The Powerpuff Girls, which received positive reviews from critics but was a commercial failure for Warner Bros.
+In 2002, the studio produced two television pilots for Adult Swim, Welcome to Eltingville and The Groovenians, neither of which were picked up as a full series.
+Also, the studio released this year its only theatrical film to date: The Powerpuff Girls Movie, based on The Powerpuff Girls, which received positive reviews from critics, but was a commercial failure for Warner Bros.
 Pictures at the box office.
 In 2006, CNS collaborated with sister studio Williams Street for the first time for Korgoth of Barbaria, a television pilot made for Adult Swim, which was also not green-lit as a series.

-In 2007, CNS began its first foray into live-action with the hybrid series Out of Jimmy's Head, and then its first fully live-action project, Ben 10: Race Against Time and its sequel, Ben 10: Alien Swarm, along with the television pilots Locker 514, Siblings and Stan the Man.
+In 2007, CNS began its first foray into live-action with the hybrid series Out of Jimmy's Head, and then its first fully live-action project, a television film, Ben 10: Race Against Time, and its sequel, Ben 10: Alien Swarm, along with the television pilots Locker 514, Siblings and Stan the Man.
 The studio's first live-action series Tower Prep would arrive in 2010.
 Former New Line Television producer Mark Costa was hired to oversee the projects and CNS' live-action production company Alive and Kicking, Inc..
 Incredible Crew was the last series in that genre the studio produced for Cartoon Network.
 Despite the failure of live-action on the channel, the studio's infrastructure was retained to produce live-action fare for sibling programming block Adult Swim, identifying on-air as Alive and Kicking, along with two other companies (Rent Now Productions and Factual Productions), instead of using the Cartoon Network Studios banner.